Comparing Milks: Dairy, Almond, Soy, Rice, and Coconut

 Is made of milled rice and water.
 Like any other plant-based milk, it also contains thickeners for consistency and longer shelf life.
 Sugar and other flavorings are also added to make it taste like a regular milk although it already had a natural sweetness to it among the other milk alternatives.
 It is lower in cholesterol, fats, and calories making it likewise popular to vegans and those who are lactose intolerant.
 It is also a good alternative for those who have allergy in soy and almond milk.
 It is not a natural source of calcium and protein but it can be fortified with calcium, niacin, vitamin B12, A and iron.
 It has a higher carbohydrate content that makes it not suitable for those who are diabetic.

-Whatever type of milk that you think suits your health, it is always good to consult first your health provider before incorporating it to your diet.
+Whatever type of milk that you think suits your health, it is always good to consult first your health provider before incorporating it into your diet.